pushpendra-sharma/cash-register-manager/README.md

 ## How to use:
 1. Enter the bill amount you have to pay
 1. Enter the cash amount you have
-1. Output will be shown below the calulate button
+1. Output will be shown below the calculate button